 Second, God said, “Let’s take this water and make some of it stay up in clouds, while the rest of it stays on earth.”
 God called the water above earth the sky.
 “This is good!”
 He said.

 Third, God said, “Now let’s scoop the water into big pools so that there can be dry places, too.”
 God called the water ocean and the dry places land.
 He filled the land with trees and bushes and flowers and grass and fruits and vegetables.
 “This is good!”
 He said.

 Fourth, God said, “I’m going to scoop all the light into balls of fire.
 One of them will be close enough to earth that it can be seen during the day.
 The rest can be seen at night.”
 The closer one we call our sun.
 The far-away ones we call stars.
 He made our moon to reflect the sun’s light at night, too.
 “This is good!”
 He said.

 Fifth, God said, “Let’s fill up the sky with birds.
 And let’s fill up the oceans with animals that swim.”
 So fish and whales and dolphins and walruses began to swim in the sea.
-And Eagles and sparrows and geese began to fly in the air.
+And all different kinds of birds began to fly in the air.
 “This is good!”
 He said.

 Sixth, God said, “I’m going to fill up the land with all kinds of animals.”
-Armadillos and camels and skunks and turtles crawled and walked and ran all over the place.
-Last of all, God made creatures who were even more special than all the birds and fish and bears and crocodiles.
+All kinds of animals crawled and walked and ran all over the place.
+Last of all, God made creatures who were even more special than all the birds and fish and tigers and the elephants.
 He made people.
 A man and a woman.
 He loved them more than all the rest.
 They would be His children.
 And their children would be His children, too.
-All the humans would be God’s special people.
+All the humans would be God’s most precious creation.
 “This is good!”
 He said.